-Conceptually, hubs within a freshwater network are vital for maintaining connectivity across large expanses.
+Conceptually, per graph theory, hubs within a freshwater network are vital for maintaining connectivity across large expanses.
 Hub lakes were determined based on individual metrics of lake nodes within networks.
-We defined hub lakes as lakes that were articulation points in their network and were in the top quintile of total node strength and betweenness centrality within their network (Figure 3).
+We defined hub lakes as lakes that jointly satisfied three conditions of node importance: 1) articulation points in their network, 2) in the top quintile of vertex strength (i.e., the weighted degree of a node), and 3) in the top quintile of betweenness centrality within their network (Figure 3).
 Hence, each network with ≥ 5 lakes will contain at least one hub lake using our definition as long as an articulation point exists in the network.
 Articulation points are by definition bridges among two or more subnetworks, meaning that an organism must travel through an articulation point to move aquatically from one subnetwork to another.
-High node strength for a lake indicates that it connects a high total network distance among lakes, whether through a multitude of short streams or a handful of long streams.
+High vertex strength for a lake indicates that it connects a high total network distance among lakes, whether through a multitude of short streams or a handful of long streams.
 Lakes with high betweenness centrality have shorter aquatic travel distances crossing through them and are more likely to be stepping stones for organisms moving within a network.
 Combined, these metrics indicate a lake that is necessary for network movement and connects long distances while being a more likely path for biota than other lakes in a network.
-Finally, although we did not differentiate between natural lakes and reservoirs in aforementioned connectivity metrics, we reported differences in the prevalence of hubs between natural lakes and reservoirs for waterbodies ≥ 4 ha.
+Finally, although we did not differentiate between natural lakes and reservoirs in aforementioned connectivity metrics, we reported differences in the prevalence of natural lake hubs versus reservoir hubs for waterbodies ≥ 4 ha.
+This size cutoff is based on LAGOS-US-RESERVOIR, a database of all 137,465 natural lakes and reservoirs ≥ 4 ha classified by machine learning image interpretation (Polus et al. 2021).
+This dataset classifies reservoirs as waterbodies directly influenced by impoundments (lakes resulting from river impoundments and pre-existing lakes with large water control structures whose influence goes beyond water level control).
+Smaller waterbodies < 4 ha could not be reliably classified, but are less likely to be reservoirs (Polus et al. 2021).